 Under the principle of storage limitation, personal information must not be retained in a form that permits the identification of a data subject for any length of time that is "longer than necessary for the purposes for which the personal data are processed."
-Accordingly, personal information that is no longer required to be preserved under a U.S. legal hold and is not otherwise needed by the organization must be released and/or any collected information destroyed as soon as possible once the information is no longer needed for the matter.
+163 Accordingly, personal information that is no longer required to be preserved under a U.S. legal hold and is not otherwise needed by the organization must be released and/or any collected information destroyed as soon as possible once the information is no longer needed for the matter.
+164 protection commissioner, filed an appeal before the Kammergericht, which in late 2021 turned to the European Court of Justice for guidance.
+Regardless of the outcome of the proceedings, it is clear that data protection authorities are prepared to impose heavy fines and are not afraid to exhaust legal remedies.